 Over time, a Church Year developed which allowed for the retelling of Jesus' life, death, resurrection, and ascension, followed by Pentecost.
 The Church Year, in order, moves through these seasons:

 The word epiphany comes from a Greek compound word meaning to shine upon.
-The Epiphany Season begins with January 6, the day we commemorate the arrival of wise men from foreign lands who followed a star to the baby Jesus to a house in Bethlehem.
+The Epiphany Season begins with January 6, the day we commemorate the arrival of wise men from foreign lands who followed a star to the baby Jesus, to Bethlehem.
 It was there that Mary and Joseph lived with their Child for several years after the Savior's birth.
 January 6, in fact, is called Epiphany Day.
 (Because the wise men brought gifts, Epiphany was historically the day on which Christians gave gifts to one another.)
 The Epiphany Season is composed of between four and nine Sundays after January 6.
 The season is bracketed by a first Sunday, which always remembers Jesus' Baptism, and a Sunday at the end that remembers Jesus' Transfiguration.
 At the Transfiguration, on top of a mountain, accompanied by three of His disciples, Jesus' image was transfigured by the luminescence of heaven and God spoke, confirming Jesus' identity and mission.
 On the two bracketing Sundays of the Epiphany Season, the color is white.
 During the season in between, the color is green.

 During the Epiphany season, Christians look at the early signs that pointed to Jesus being more than just a human being, but also God in the flesh, the Light of the world.
 The emphasis of the Epiphany season is usually on sharing the good news of Christ with others, shining the light of Christ on those around us.